 - Stone ID App (Google Play) – This app uses AI and image recognition algorithms to identify what kind of rock you have.
 You can also find it on the Apple store here.
 I have found that this app (and others like it) are unreliable, but your mileage may vary.
 They rely on sophisticated algorithms that compare an image of your rock (taken from your phone) to thousands of others.
 Sometimes it works, and sometimes it doesn’t.
 If nothing else, it’s fun to play around with!

 - What Is The Rock?
 Subreddit – This is a place dedicated to trying to figure out what kind of rock you have.
-It is often difficult to tell what a rock is based solely on pictures, so they more information you can provide (like the physical properties I listed above) the better.
-Take nice, well-lit pictures from multiple angles and then make a post on the subreddit.
-Users (maybe even me!) can then discuss and make a best guess about what kind of rock you have.
+It is often difficult to tell what a rock is based solely on pictures, so the more information you can provide (like the physical properties I listed above) the better.
+Take nice, well-lit pictures from multiple angles, and then make a post on the subreddit.
+Users (maybe even me!) can then discuss and make the best guess about what kind of rock you have.

 Get an Outside Opinion, if Needed